-Adalimumab is a promising therapy for children with Crohn's diseaseAugust 6th, 2012 in Diseases, Conditions, Syndromes /
+Adalimumab is a promising therapy for children with Crohn's diseaseAugust 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Adalimumab (an anti-tumor necrosis factor [TNF] antibody) is effective in maintaining remission in certain pediatric patients with Crohn's disease, according to a new study in Gastroenterology, the official journal of the American Gastroenterological Association.

 Steroids are commonly used in Crohn's disease, but can stunt growth and delay puberty.
 Incidence of this disease, which causes intestinal inflammation, is on the rise in children.